nuhs-apcs/chapter-4/README.md

 At some point in your life, I'm sure you've played the game Hangman.
 To refresh your memory, the objective of Hangman is to guess an unknown word by choosing certain letters that you believe may be in the word.
 In our version of the game, the computer generates a random word while the human user is tasked with guessing the words.
 Here is the general procedure:

-1. The computer chooses a random word.
-2. The computer tells the user how many letters the word has.
+1. The computer chooses a random word and tells the user how many letters the word has.
-3. The computer prints out the valid letters (lowercase a-z minus the previously-guessed letters) and prompts the user to guess a letter.
+2. The computer prints out the valid letters (lowercase a-z minus the previously-guessed letters) and prompts the user to guess a letter.
    1. If the word contains the letter, the computer prints out a congratulatory message containing the letters of the word guessed so far with underscores in the positions of the missing letters.
    2. Otherwise, a different message is printed and the number of guesses is decremented by 1.
-4. Repeat the previous step until either the word is guessed or the number of guesses is 0.
+3. Repeat the previous step until either the word is guessed or the number of guesses is 0.